gpbl/react-day-picker/docs/docs/basics.md

   - /Basic.html
 ---

 This guide illustrates the DayPicker basic concepts by implementing a date picker to select, clear and disable days from the calendar.

-For using the input field, read [this chapter](input.md).
+For a guide to render the input field, read [this chapter](input.md).

 ## Selecting a day